I Told You I Was Trouble: Live in London

-I Told You I Was Trouble: Live in London is a live concert video by English singer and songwriter Amy Winehouse, released on DVD and Blu-ray on 5 November 2007 by Island Records.
+I Told You I Was Trouble: Live in London is a live concert video by the English singer and songwriter Amy Winehouse, released on DVD and Blu-ray on 5 November 2007 by Island Records.
 It was filmed on 29 May 2007 at The Shepherd's Bush Empire in London.
 On 11 December 2015, the album was released on vinyl as part of an eight-disc, limited-edition vinyl box set titled The Collection.
+The title comes from a line in the song "You Know I'm No Good".